 The Strategy of Black Political & Economic Power

-Black Floridians seek greater economic as well as political power.
+During Reconstruction, black Floridians seek greater economic as well as political power.
 The federally sponsored Freedmen’s Bureau helps them bargain for fair contracts with employers, and they organize unions, fight for improved working conditions, enforce work rules, buy land and start their own farms.

 The Southern Homestead Act of 1866 is meant to distribute land to freedmen and pro-Union Southern whites (72); In Florida, 2,012 African Americans receive land this way.